U.S. special counsel disputes report Trump told lawyer to lie

 A spokesman for Abbe Lowell, a lawyer for Ivanka Trump, said she was minimally involved in the development.
 Trump Jr., who has also testified previously before Congress, in a Twitter post called the BuzzFeed report “fake news.”

+After Mueller’s statement disputing the report, Trump Jr. called out the media and Schiff in a series of Twitter posts.
+“Hey Adam, turns out it was Full of Schiff!” he wrote.

-Additional reporting by Eric Beech, Nathan Layne, Mark Hosenball, Steve Holland, Andy Sullivan and David Alexander; Writing by Andy Sullivan and Susan Heavey; Editing by Bill Trott and Leslie Adler
+Additional reporting by Eric Beech, Nathan Layne, Mark Hosenball, Steve Holland, Andy Sullivan and David Alexander; Writing by Andy Sullivan and Susan Heavey; Editing by Leslie Adler and Stephen Coates